VincentKCode/MTGdle/README.md

 ## Description

 For those who haven't played wordle, the game is about guessing a Magic the Gathering card based on it's attributes.
 Entering a card name will reveal the keywords, mana value, color, etc.. and reveal what aspects of the chosen card are matching or related to the hidden card.
 Of course, not all cards are in the game, I've chosen simple and iconic cards that many Magic players would know, with more to come in the future.
 A card index menu is present to help the player know what cards are valid guesses

+### MTGDLE DEVELOPMENT IS CURRENTLY ON HOLD

+MTGdle is a class project, but I hope to return to this game and implement much more of my icebox features.
+It is likely that the game will be rereleased as a 2.0 version so I can rework all of the systems from scratch.

 ## Current Game Features